 The Main Problem: Do You Need a Sourcing Agent for Activewear Fabrics?

-The truth is, relying on an agent can become a crutch.
-It can limit your brand's potential.
 For activewear, where technical details matter, a third party can create more problems than it solves.
 The winning plan in 2026 means taking control of your most important asset: your material.
 This means going direct.

 Understanding What Fabric Sourcing Agents Do